Goal-oriented Semantic Communication for Robot Arm Reconstruction in Digital Twin: Feature and Temporal Selections: Simulation Results

 \subsection{Performance Comparison in Simulations}

-We reconstruct the real-time pick-and-place, pick-and-toss and push-and-pull tasks in the PyBullet simulator \cite{pybullet}.
-For the pick-and-place task, the robot arm is designed to move a wooden cube from its initial position to a specified target location.
-In the pick-and-toss task, the robot arm must throw the wooden cube accurately into a target area.
-For the push-and-pull task, the robot arm is required to open a drawer and then close it.
-The digital model of the FR3 is provided by its manufacturer, and aligns with the size, mechanical structure, and kinematics of the real FR3 robot arm.
-The simulator enables real-time monitoring of the robot's states and interaction, these data are fed to the DRL agent for online training.
 We compare the communication load and the reconstruction error of baselines and our GSC framework for the pick-and-place task and pick-and-toss task in Fig. \ref{fig:s_place} and Fig. \ref{fig:s_toss}, respectively.
 Note that the results of the push-and-pull task are omitted here as they are similar to those of the pick-and-place task, but they can be found in the provided demo.

 Fig. \ref{fig:s_place_load} plots the instantaneous communication load of the Traditional Wireless Framework and our GSC framework versus time for the pick-and-place task in the simulator, where missing dots at specific times represent time slots with no transmission occurring.
 Compared with the Traditional Wireless Framework (top subfigure) which maintains a constant communication load of 44 bytes, the FS algorithm (second subfigure) can dynamically adjust the transmitted features and significantly decrease the communication load according to the current phase at every time slot.
 Moreover, the PPDQN algorithm (bottom two subfigures) further reduces the communication load due to the reduced number of transmissions.
 This shows our GSC framework only requires transmitting a much lower number of bytes.
 Importantly, compared to the relaxed constraint case (fourth subfigure), the number of transmission times in the strict constraint case (third subfigure) is much denser with more points.
 This indicates that in the strict constraint case, transmissions occur more frequently to meet the stringent requirements in the reconstruction error, resulting in a correspondingly higher communication load.
 Notably, the communication load drops to 0 after $t=190$ ms and $696$ ms (bottom three subfigures) due to our semantics-aware transmission strategy of gripper state, where the physical robot discards subsequent gripper state messages that contain the same information once the previous one is successfully delivered.